SuperNova76/TopCPToolKit/docs/starting/analysis.md

 The second import creates an instance of `ConfigAccumulator`, which (as the name suggests) will read the chain of config blocks and accumulate it into a sequence of algorithms.
 It communicates all the relevant metadata between blocks during the configuration, and keeps track of all the input and output containers needed at each stage.

-The two imports from TopCPToolkit are generally quite useful: `metaConfig` allows easy access to metadata (such as data type or MC campaign), while `commonAlgoConfig` contains standard calls for event cleaning, PMG MC weights or automatic PRW settings.

 ### Creating the output ntuple